StanJulia/StanSample.jl/README.md

 StanSample.jl wraps `cmdstan`'s `sample` method to generate draws from a Stan Language Program.
 It is the primary workhorse in the StanJulia ecosystem.

-You need a working installation of [Stan's cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html), the path of which you should specify in either `CMDSTAN` or `JULIA_CMDSTAN_HOME`, eg in your `~/.julia/config/startup.jl` have a line like:
+Thus, you need a working installation of [Stan's cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html), the path of which you should specify in either `CMDSTAN` or `JULIA_CMDSTAN_HOME`, e.g. in your `~/.julia/config/startup.jl` include a line like:

 ```Julia
 # CmdStan setup